How It Works

 - Resample blocks with replacement

-- Compute quantile differences on resampled data
+- Compute W₁ distance on resampled data

-- Repeat times to estimate covariance matrix
+- Repeat times to estimate variance

 Block bootstrap handles short-range dependencies that might arise from CPU state, cache effects, or measurement overhead.